Cherokee Township, Cherokee County, Iowa

-Cherokee Township is one of sixteen townships in Cherokee County, Iowa, USA.
+Cherokee Township is one of sixteen townships in Cherokee County, Iowa, United States.
 As of the 2000 census, its population was 6,073.

 Geography

 Cherokee Township covers an area of 35.98 sqmi and contains one incorporated settlement, Cherokee (the county seat).
 According to the USGS, it contains four cemeteries: Memory Gardens, Mental Health Institute, Mount Calvary and Oak Hill.